 The community has expressed a desire to include the implementation of multi-generational programming that ensures Downtown is a family-oriented environment that particularly captures youth under the age of 18.
 Family-oriented activities are currently lacking within Downtown and should be considered when development occurs within the built environment and in programming spaces.
-Entertainment venues and hang out locations for youth and families are an important part of keeping the youth engaged and juvenile delinquency rates low.
+Entertainment venues and hang out locations for youth and families are an important part of keeping the youth engaged.